Pastoral Care & Spirituality Services

 • Contact with representatives of particular faith traditions

-• Religious leaders (priests, ministers, rabbis etc.) can visit on the ward upon the patients’ request
+• Religious leaders (priests, ministers, rabbis etc.) can visit the ward, upon the patient's request.

 Availability

-Call the Pastoral Care & Spirituality Services Direct Line, or page (Intake pager: 53016) the PCSS Duty Worker who will respond to all referrals as soon as possible.
-Referrals can be made by internal staff or external health professionals.
+A Spiritual Care Practitioner will respond to all referrals, as soon as possible.
+Referrals can be made by staff or external health professionals.

 Appointment

 No appointment is necessary.
-Women can be referred directly to the PCSS worker within their multidisciplinary team.
+Women can be referred directly to the Spiritual Care Practitioner within their multidisciplinary team.